 It might be more helpful to ditch the terms ‘overweight/underweight’ for ‘overfat/underfat.’
-In 2017, an estimated 70% of the world has become overfat – that figure rising to a shocking 90% in countries like the USA and Greece.
+In 2017, an estimated 70% of the world has become overfat – with that figure rising to a shocking 90% in countries like the USA and Greece.
 In the UK nearly 87% of men are overfat, with around 77% of woman in the same bracket.
 But what does that mean?
 Overfat describes a body fat level that can actually hurt your health.
 For men, a healthy body fat percentage lies between 8-19%; for women 21-33% is ideal.

 Let’s take a look at why weight and BMI are potentially misleading, and how to get a more accurate picture of your health using the simple tape measure.

 Weighing up the scales

-Evergreen Life’s recent Wellbeing Survey reported that body weight scales were by far the most common method of measuring health and wellbeing among 42% of the 1,341 respondents.
+Evergreen Life’s Wellbeing Survey reported that body weight scales were by far the most common method of measuring health and wellbeing among 42% of the 1,341 respondents.
 That’s probably because it’s become like a morning ritual for us – the scales looming in the corner of the bathroom ready for us to step onto before we start our day.

 But weight scales don’t know whether you’re a muscular athlete or a growing teenager.
-And that’s a key issue – body weight is heavily affected by the amount of water stored in your muscles, rather than measuring your body’s fat content.
+And that’s a key issue.

 What if you’re exercising to lose weight?
 The scales don’t consider that you might experience a healthy amount of muscle development and that extra muscle has to weigh something!
 This can be more than a bit disheartening to see you’ve gained weight after working hard at the gym.